DailyDreaming/test/wdl.rst

  * wdl files that "import" other wdl files (including URI handling for 'http://' and 'https://')

 External hyperlinks, like wdltool_.
+External hyperlinks, like wdltool_.
+External hyperlinks, like wdltool_.

 .. _wdltool: http://www.python.org/